 Maintain eye contact with the interviewer, rather than looking at the camera.
 Try to maintain a steady gaze, and avoid large, sweeping gestures with your hands.
 Try to avoid fidgeting, rocking or swiveling.
 If standing, stand still.
 Animation is fine if it's confined to voice and facial expressions.

 Use plain-spoken, conversational language.
 Keep it brief, and try to restate your main point more than once.
 Remember, few sound bites/quotes are longer than 8 to 20 seconds long.
-Mention Catholic University in your sound bite to ensure your affiliation with is not edited out of the story.
+Mention Catholic University in your sound bite to ensure your affiliation with it is not edited out of the story.

 If presented with an unexpected or "hostile" question while on camera, try not to reflect anger or annoyance with your voice.
 Simply say you are not prepared to answer the question at this time, or indicate the question is not in your area of scholarly expertise.
 Avoid the phrase “no comment;” it has become associated with guilt.